 This fund was established by Milt and Nancy Schroth.
-The first travel award was given at the 2007 Annual Meeting in San Diego, CA.
+The first travel grant was given at the 2007 Annual Meeting in San Diego, CA.

 Milt and Nancy Schroth